 A search fund is when investors financially support often inexperienced entrepreneurs' efforts to locate, acquire, manage, and grow a privately-owned business, according to Stanford Graduate School of Business.
 Irv Grousbeck, who is former co-owner of the Boston Celtics and adjunct professor at Stanford, created the search fund in 1984.

 The number of search funds remains relatively low, as Stanford identifies 681 formed in the U.S. and Canada since 1984, although the number appears to be climbing.
-A record number of 94 core search funds launched in 2023, the last year with available data.
-Nine companies in Massachusetts have been acquired by search funds.
+A record number of 94 core search funds launched in 2023, and nine companies in Massachusetts have been acquired by search funds.

-When looking for companies, Stimpson said he wanted a company that was already well established, so he could quickly learn the knowledge base and get up to speed on the products and pricing.
+When looking for companies, Stimpson said he wanted a company already well established, so he could quickly learn the knowledge base and get up to speed on the products and pricing.

 “The learning curve wasn't that steep, and it was mainly because I knew they were already running the day to day.
 They just lacked the kind of the strategy of how to grow,” Stimpson said.

-He has worked to bring marketing strategies using social media and other avenues to culminate growth in the three businesses he owns today: Mitten, Frank Murken in Schenectady, New York, and FLN-MAR Rubber and Plastics in Holyoke.
+He has worked to bring marketing strategies using social media and other avenues to culminate growth in the three businesses he now owns: Mitten, Frank Murken in Schenectady, New York, and FLN-MAR Rubber and Plastics in Holyoke.

 Stimpson, who worked in Worcester for Morgan Stanley at 100 Front St. from 2008 to 2012, is now planning on expanding his businesses into Central Massachusetts.
-He has seen the city go through a resurgence of growth, one of the reasons why he wants to put a satellite FLN-MAR location in Shrewsbury, right outside of Worcester.
+He has seen Greater Worcester go through a resurgence of growth, one of the reasons why he wants to put a satellite FLN-MAR location in Shrewsbury.

 The FLN-MAR location in Shrewsbury will open this fall.
 He decided to expand into Central Massachusetts for the growth potential of the area and to provide better service to its existing customer base.
-Since FLN MAR already has a base of customers in that area, with a local location, he plans to be a stronger resource to them.
+Since FLN-MAR already has a base of customers in Central Massachusetts, the new local location will provide stronger resources to them.

 The appeal of search funds